nasa/astrobee/localization/sparse_mapping/build_map.md

 ISS and MGTF are mentioned below.

 If a set of world coordinates needs to be acquired, one can use the
-\subpage total_station.
+\ref total_station.
 (Alternatively one can can try the
-\subpage faro instrument but that is more technically involved.)
+\ref faro instrument but that is more technically involved.)

 Register the map with the command: